Shireen Abu Akleh

 Freelance:

-Shireen Abu Akleh, a Palestinian American correspondent for Al-Jazeera Arabic, was fatally shot in the head on May 11, 2022, while covering an Israeli army operation in the West Bank town of Jenin, according to Al-Jazeera and other news reports.
-Her producer, Ali Samoudi, was injured by a shot in the back.
+Shireen Abu Akleh, a Palestinian-American correspondent for the Qatari-owned broadcaster Al-Jazeera Arabic, was fatally shot in the head on May 11, 2022, while covering an Israeli army operation in the West Bank town of Jenin, according to Al Jazeera and other news reports.
+Her producer, Ali Samoudi, was shot in the back and injured.

 Abu Akleh, 51, was taken to a hospital and pronounced dead shortly afterward.
-A video of the aftermath of the shooting, posted on Twitter by Qatar-based Al-Jazeera, shows her wearing a vest marked “Press.”
+A video of the aftermath of the shooting, posted on Twitter by Al Jazeera, shows her wearing a press vest.

-Multiple investigations into her death concluded that the veteran reporter – a household name in the region – was shot by a member of the Israel Defense Forces, which said its troops were in the area “to arrest suspects in terrorist activities.”
-Some of those in-depth analyses, including one by CNN, said there was evidence that Abu Akleh was deliberately targeted.
+Multiple investigations into her death concluded that the veteran reporter — a household name across the region — was shot by a member of the Israel Defense Forces (IDF), which said its troops were in the area “to arrest suspects in terrorist activities.”
+Some investigations, including one by CNN, found evidence that Abu Akleh was deliberately targeted.

-Israeli authorities deny that any soldier shot intentionally at the journalist, announcing in September 2022 that its operational inquiry found “a high possibility that Ms. Abu Akleh was accidentally hit by IDF gunfire that was fired toward suspects identified as armed Palestinian gunmen, during an exchange of fire in which life-risking, widespread and indiscriminate shots were fired toward IDF soldiers.”
+Israeli authorities deny that any soldier intentionally targeted the journalist.
+In September 2022, the military said that its operational inquiry found “a high possibility that Ms. Abu Akleh was accidentally hit by IDF gunfire that was fired toward suspects identified as armed Palestinian gunmen, during an exchange of fire in which life-risking, widespread and indiscriminate shots were fired toward IDF soldiers.”
 The IDF did not rule out the possibility that Abu Akleh was killed by bullets fired by Palestinian assailants.

 The IDF said that the “poor physical state” of the bullet that killed Abu Akleh made it impossible to determine whether the bullet was fired from an IDF rifle, that it was “not possible to unequivocally determine the source of the gunfire,” and that under the circumstances “there is no suspicion of a criminal offense that justifies the opening of a Military Police investigation.”

-Meanwhile, Abu Akleh’s case has been submitted to the International Criminal Court by the Palestinian Authority, her family, and Al-Jazeera.
-“The evidence shows that this deliberate killing was part of a wider campaign to target and silence Al Jazeera,” the network said in a December 6, 2022 announcement about its submission to the court.
+Meanwhile, Abu Akleh’s case has been submitted to the International Criminal Court by the Palestinian Authority, her family, and Al Jazeera.“The evidence shows that this deliberate killing was part of a wider campaign to target and silence Al Jazeera,” the network said on December 6, 2022.

-Abu Akleh worked with UNRWA, Amman Satellite Channel, the Miftah Foundation, and Monte Carlo Radio before joining Al-Jazeera in 1997, a year after the network’s founding.
+Abu Akleh worked with UNRWA, Amman Satellite Channel, the Miftah Foundation, and Monte Carlo Radio before joining AlJazeera in 1997, a year after the network’s founding.
 According to Anadolu Agency, she was one of the network’s first field correspondents and “she acquired a reputation for bravery, professionalism and a strict adherence to facts.”
-Called the “daughter of Palestine” and the “voice of Palestine,” she became known for her sensitive reporting about day-to-day Palestinian life under Israeli occupation, as well as her coverage of major news events like the Palestinian uprising, known as the Second Intifada, of 2000 to 2005.
-According to Al-Jazeera, she also covered the wars in Gaza, the Lebanese-Israeli war in 2006, and the 2016 U.S. elections.
+Called the “daughter of Palestine” and the “voice of Palestine,” she became known for her sensitive reporting on daily Palestinian life under Israeli occupation, as well as her coverage of major events like the Palestinian uprising, known as the Second Intifada, from 2000 to 2005.
+According to Al Jazeera, she also covered the wars in Gaza, the Lebanese-Israeli war in 2006, and the 2016 U.S. elections.

-Abu Akleh was honored in various Palestinian villages before her burial on May 13, 2022.
-Palestinian President Mahmoud Abbas awarded her the “Star of Jerusalem” medal, usually reserved for dignitaries, at her state service in Ramallah on May 12, calling her a “martyr for truth and the free word.”
+Abu Akleh was honored in several Palestinian villages before her burial on May 13, 2022.
+At a state memorial service in Ramallah a day earlier, Palestinian President Mahmoud Abbas awarded her the “Star of Jerusalem” medal — typically reserved for dignitaries — and described her as a “martyr for truth and the free word.”
 Thousands of people attended her funeral in Jerusalem, where Israeli police stormed the hospital where her body was kept and attacked mourners carrying her coffin.